1g4-mirror/pv/docs/DEVELOPERS.md

 timestamp of the relevant "`.c`" files, before running "`make analyse`" again.

-The eventual goal is for all C source files to generate zero warnings from either tool.
+The goal is for all C source files to generate zero warnings from either tool.

+Wherever warnings are disabled by annotations to the source, there should be associated commentary nearby explaining the rationale behind it, and any assumptions made.
+This is so that there can be some assurance that the issue highlighted by the analyser has been considered properly, as well as documenting anything that might need further work if the surrounding code is altered in future.

 ## Translation notes